-Component 1 is the Harvard case study which tries to rake the issue with the specific stakeholders as the key protagonist.
+Component 1 is the Harvard case study which tries to rake the issue with the specific stakeholder as the key protagonist.
 This is done to help identify the present scenario with respect to the problem of e-waste and how it impacts the protagonist's daily life and future.
-The case study can be enacted in markets to ensure that refurbishers are able to learn through this experience and enable them to question on the subject to enhance understanding.
+The case study can be enacted in the areas where the informal sector actors work and are able to attend workshops and training sessions and learn through this experience.
+It also enables them to to question on the subject to enhance understanding.
 Enhancement of understanding will lead to imbibing the learning into practice.